 Principle #5 – Herbicides and Pesticides Avoided.
 Because we do not know the full extent to which herbicides and pesticides affect the soil or the diversity of plant or animal life, application of herbicides and pesticides on a non-specific basis is avoided.

 Principle #6 – Fertilizer Avoided.
 Because we do not know the full extent to which fertilizers affect the soil or diversity of plant or animal life, application of fertilizers is avoided.

 Principle #7 – Grazing Necessary.
 Animals, including cattle and other grazing animals, play a necessary role in achieving and maintaining a sustainable habitat.
 Proper grazing management promotes healthy soil and diversity of plant and animal life.

-Principle #8 – Cattle Welfare a Priority.
-The health and welfare of our cattle are priorities.
-While we will not sell beef from an animal treated with antibiotics, we will treat a sick animal with antibiotics or other drugs the animal needs.
-A treated animal will be taken out of our beef sales program.
+Principle #8 – Livestock Welfare a Priority.
+The health and welfare of our livestock are priorities.
+While we will not sell meat from an animal treated with antibiotics, we will treat a sick animal with antibiotics or other drugs the animal needs.
+A treated animal will be taken out of our meat sales program.

-Principle #9 – Cattle Treated Humanely and Compassionately.
-Our cattle will be treated humanely, with respect and compassion, and in a calm, low stress manner.
+Principle #9 – Livestock Treated Humanely and Compassionately.
+Our livestock will be treated humanely, with respect and compassion, and in a calm, low stress manner.

 Principle #10 – Transparency.
 We encourage our customers to visit our ranch, meet us and see how we do things.
-We will be happy to explain what we do and show you around.
+We will be happy to explain what we do, why we do it, and show you around.